AshladBP/MulpyVersus/README.md

     await mlp.close_session()

 AsyncMulpyVersus methods work the same way.
 Methods that need to be awaited are specified by "IS ASYNC" in the help.
 Those are the methods that perform API calls.
-Other methods aren't asynchronous since they only fetch data from JSON files already in memory.
+Other methods aren't asynchronous since they only fetch data from dicts already in memory.

 By giving your Steam Encrypted App Ticket, your access_token will automatically refreshed whenever it is no longer valid.
 **So no need to manually change it every 24h !**